discordjs/guide/guide/preparations/adding-your-bot-to-servers.md

 At the bottom of the page, you'll find Discord's OAuth2 URL generator.
 Select the `bot` and `applications.commands` options.
 Once you select the `bot` option, a list of permissions will appear, allowing you to configure the permissions your bot needs.

-To use this link just paste it in the browser and hit enter, you shuld see something like this (with your bot's username and avatar):
+Grab the link via the "Copy" button and enter it in your browser.
+You should see something like this (with your bot's username and avatar):

 ![Bot Authorization page](./images/bot-auth-page.png)